The University of Newcastle

 Applicants successful in gaining entry to this program will be offered a place at either university based on their stated enrolment location preferences listed on their JMP direct online university application.
 There is no guarantee that candidates will be allocated their preferred location.

-Applicants who gain entry to the University of Newcastle will have the opportunity to nominate to complete their program at the Central Coast Clinical School located at Gosford Hospital.
-The University of Newcastle will provide details on the nomination process in early 2021.
+Applicants who gain entry to the University of Newcastle will have the opportunity to commence and study their program at the Central Coast Clinical School located at Gosford Hospital.
+Applicants will be able to express their interest in commencing at the Central Coast Clinical School location on the JMP direct University application.

 This degree requires students to participate in clinical placements in NSW Health facilities.
 During placements, students will be subject to policies and procedures laid down by NSW Health.
-Students must also meet all NSW Health verification requirements before attending clinical placement.
-For more information, visit the JMP website.
+Students must also meet all NSW Health verification requirements before attending.

-Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate during semester 1 and those students enrolling at the University of New England are also required to obtain a Working with Children Check.
+Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate during semester 1; those students enrolling at the University of New England are also required to obtain a Working with Children Check.

 In addition to submitting a UAC application, you must: